For now, see my dads designs first Mine are futher down

 Eng lish and Hungarian Videos of Stories You can put in

-I remember when I was a kid and my dad took me on the set of Gun Smoke.
-A western TV show (shot in Canada) What would an engineer be doing there, I here you cry?
 He designed all the movable sets.
 You see all those building were not real, just some of them.
 The rest were just fronts, moved around in different sequences to give the illusion of different towns.
 I met some of the actors.
 I remember Loren Green.
 But it was sure fun to see it all in real life.
 I was around 5 or 6 years old at the time.
-My father designed whole assembly lines as Automation was one of his professions Laminate machines and robots.
-He was doing robotics when other were just dreaming of them. (below) I saw this thing work when I was a kid.

 When my Dad did work for Pathex, then Mr. Kosa